 Maybe, maybe not.
-If you haven’t contributed equally and you don’t have equal future needs than you aren’t likely to get a 50/50 settlement.
-It’s a nice starting point but then adjustments are made based on numerous factors.
+If you haven’t contributed equally and don’t have equal future needs, you aren’t likely to get a 50/50 settlement.
+It’s a nice starting point, but then adjustments are made based on numerous factors.
 We have written extensively about those adjustments and who gets what previously.
-In this article, we will discuss the likely outcome of some property settlement cases and if you will go halves with your wife/husband/former spouse.
+This article will discuss the likely outcome of some property settlement cases and if you will go halves with your wife/husband/former spouse.

-Many people assume just because you have gone half and half throughout the relationship that you will somehow end up with 50% of the assets (or debts!).
-Actually the family court uses what we call a 4 (or 5) step approach to determine who gets what in divorce or separation.
+Many people assume that just because you have gone half and half throughout the relationship, you will somehow end up with 50% of the assets (or debts!).
+Actually, the family court uses what we call a 4 (or 5) step approach to determine who gets what in divorce or separation.

 Some property settlement examples

 A multitude of situations exists in family law, and we have guestimated some examples below.
 Take these case examples with a grain of salt and remember everyone is different.

 if you only had a short relationship with your former spouse and one of you contributed the majority of the assets

 what you might expect in this situation – maybe 60/40, maybe 70/30 and maybe even nothing